floustao/lectores-urbanos-nextjs-sanity/README.md

 [Lectores urbanos](https://lectoresurbanos.com/) is a non-profit whose goal is to encourage critical thinking; with the central strategy of promoting the habit of reading, art, and social values.
 They currently operate in Mexico.

 The goal is to allow people to access free online books by scanning a QR code.
-They could find these QR code by going to their physical school buildings, or buying food from their favourite shops.
+They could find these QR code by going to their physical school buildings, or buying food from their favourite shops and more.

 This web app is a prototype/MVP.
 It uses [Next.js](https://nextjs.org) for the frontend and [Sanity](https://www.sanity.io/) to handle its content.
 For the styling we are using [Chakra UI](https://chakra-ui.com) which is very good for accessibility purposes.
 The use of a headless CMS like Sanity is to allow admin to maintain the content without needing programming skills.